 But let’s be honest and call an ace an ace.
 Doing what we’re afraid to do isn’t easy to do.
 It’s the truth.

 But taking action upon our fears and desensitizing ourselves to them becomes far easier when we reframe rejection.
+In fact, this very strategy is how I defeated my social anxiety!
 Here’s the reframe that changes the game…

 Downgrade the significance you place on rejection.
 And increase the value you place on living without regret.
 This is how you prime your mindset for action taking.